 The Lord said to him, “Although you cleanse the outside of the cup and the dish, inside you are filled with plunder and evil.
 You fools” (Lk 11:39).

 A recent Pew study tracing religious affiliation from 2007 to 2014 found that approximately 56 million Americans identify themselves as following no religious affiliation.
 Some have labeled this group as the “Nones”.
-I am sure the context and nuance of why this trend is on the rise has many components, but I believe one ingredient is that many feel they have witnessed unacceptable levels of hypocrisy that have turned them off to organized faith traditions.
-Our present crisis regarding abuse of minors and cover up within the Catholic Church itself by religious, priests, and bishops, continue to support this trend.
-That the very leaders commissioned to bring the Good News, guide, and protect seekers have instead abused anyone is horrific and unconscionable.
+The context and nuance of why this trend is on the rise has many components.
+One ingredient is the unacceptable levels of hypocrisy which has turned many off to organized faith traditions.
+The most recent report from France reminds us of the present crisis regarding the abuse of minors and the indigenous children recently found in unmarked graves throughout Canada boarding schools support this trend in horrific and unconsionable ways.

-In the depths of our very being we seek and yearn for the transcendent, the infinite.
+In the depths of our very being, we seek and yearn for the transcendent, the infinite.
 We are spiritual seekers, yet, time and again, we experience suffering, injustice, and hypocrisy at the hands of the very ones who are our leaders in both the religious and political sphere.
-Jesus got this, and this is why he convicted those who abused their positions, because he knew the significant damage that could be inflicted on the believer.
+This is why Jesus convicted those who abused their positions because he knew the significant damage that they could inflict.

-We as people of faith must first and foremost recognize that we live in a fallen world.
-No one is perfect, even and especially our leaders.
-We all fall short of the perfection of Christ we seek and aspire to.
+No one is perfect, our leaders nor ourselves.
+We all fall short of the perfection of Christ, even those of us who seek and aspire to live by the Gospel.
 If we put anyone up on a pedestal they, sooner or later, are going to fall, and the higher up they go, the greater the fall.
-God is to hold priority of place before all and anyone else.
-Also, our actions must follow Jesus’ lead of resisting the urge to project all is well and good, that we are fine, when we are not, and none of us are all of the time.
+God is to hold priority of place.
+One way we can sidestep the trap of hubris is by resisting the urge to project all is well and good, that we are fine when we are not.
 None of us are super men or women.
 If we think we can go it alone, we will fall sooner or later.